RTXteam/RTX-KG2/README.md

 used for the KG2 build in `kg2-versions.md` and we try to preserve the `kg2-build` directory and its contents on that host, until a new build has superseded the build.
 Having the build directory available on the actual build host is very useful for tracking down the source of an unexpected relationship or node property.
+*Any new data sources in the build or major updates* (e.g., DrugBank, UMLS, or ChEMBL) should also be noted in the `kg2-versions.md` file.

 # Structure of the JSON KG2